Ayush-Kumar-732/Pulmonary-Disease-Classifier-ML-Model/README.md

 After comparing the models, **Logistic Regression** was selected as the final model because of its strong generalization, highest recall, and competitive overall performance.

-The final build includes:
+The final build includes:-

-- Complete exploratory data analysis and preprocessing pipeline
+- Complete exploratory data analysis and preprocessing pipeline.
-- Three trained and compared classification models with hyperparameter tuning
+- Three trained and compared classification models with hyperparameter tuning.
-- A Flask backend serving real-time predictions from the trained Logistic Regression model
+- A Flask backend serving real-time predictions from the trained Logistic Regression model.
-- A responsive web interface for entering health indicators and receiving instant risk assessments
+- A responsive web interface for entering health indicators and receiving instant risk assessments.
-- Full deployment pipeline — live and publicly accessible
+- Full deployment pipeline — live and publicly accessible.

 Unlike a static demo, every prediction shown on the live site is generated dynamically by the trained model based on the user's actual input — not hardcoded or simulated.